eric-y33/ulti-tracker/README.md

 - As a user, I want to see all the players on a team.

 ## "Stretch Goal" User Stories
+- As a user, I want to be able to add players to a team along with their jersey number and position.
 - As a user, I want to be able to create new teams.
 - As a user, I want to be able to delete existing teams.
 - As a user, I want to create games with a title and result.